Dinky Hocker: Premise

-The story revolves around its main protagonist, a large-figured Los Angeles teen who turns to food as her source of comfort because of the neglect she gets from all circles, which includes her upper-middle-class mother, who is more focused on her charity work at a drug rehabilitation center than on her daughter (she believes the only way to make her feel better is by feeding her more food), thus Dinky feels neglected.
+The story revolves around its main protagonist, a Los Angeles teen who turns to food as her source of comfort because of the neglect she gets from all circles.
+That includes her upper-middle-class mother, who is more focused on her charity work at a drug rehabilitation center than on her daughter.
+Dinky's mother believes that the only way to make Dinky feel better is by feeding her more food, and Dinky feels neglected as a result.

-Dinky's desperation to be noticed receives a surprise boost from another large teen named P. John, who helps her realize that she needs to be herself as she makes a radical change in her life.
-But when her family fails to notice that she wants to change, Dinky takes matters into her own hands, which ultimately proves effective at a charity event that her mother is involved in.
+Dinky's desperation to be noticed receives a surprise boost from another teen, P. John, who helps her realize that she needs to be herself.
+But when her family fails to notice that she wants to change, Dinky takes matters into her own hands.

+This ultimately proves effective at a charity event that her mother is involved in.
 The message gets across to her family, and they finally see that Dinky wants to be accepted as the one thing they failed to notice... a daughter who wants to be loved and not fed with food.